asierabreu/spark-course/Notebooks/README.md

 # Hands-on Labs

-These labs will be executed using a virtual machine that runs a Linux Ubuntu 16.0.4 OS and has pre-installed the following software packages:
+These labs will mostly be executed using a virtual machine that runs a Linux Ubuntu 16.0.4 OS and has pre-installed the following software packages:

 1. Java Open JDK 1.8
 2. Apache Spark 2.2.0 (including Hadoop 2.6)